-Critical Power Solutions.
-Critical power solutions are an exciting and growing sector of our business that enable us to leverage the strengths and key benefits of our flagship product, CleanSource UPS.
+Continuous Power Solutions.
+Continuous power solutions are a growing sector of our business that enable us to leverage the strengths and key benefits of our flagship product, CleanSource UPS.
 PowerHouse is the brand name for our prepackaged continuous power systems which are delivered in a 20- or 40-foot ISO quality shipping container for fast deployment to space constrained operations, and disaster recovery applications or to accompany a modular data center product.
 There are a variety of competitors with similar capabilities including system integrators and value added service providers who may procure required system components and assemble custom solutions.
-We believe that Active Power is one of only a few UPS manufacturers in the world also offering pre-packaged standard systems for quick delivery globally.
-The power density advantages we enjoy with our UPS products allow us to offer higher backup power levels within the physical constraints of the containerized space compared to our competitors, which we believe will lead to higher revenues from turnkey systems in the future.
-Also, our ability to operate in temperatures of up to 40 degrees Centigrade in non-air conditioned environments (such as a modular container) acts as a competitive barrier to entry for battery UPS systems which must have sufficient air conditioning to operate properly.
-Since early 2008, we have entered into agreements to jointly market and sell PowerHouse and related services in conjunction with Sun Microsystems, Inc., Hewlett Packard and Verari Systems.
+We believe that Active Power is one of only a few UPS manufacturers in the world also offering prepackaged standard systems for quick delivery globally.
+The power density advantages we enjoy with our UPS products allow us to offer higher backup power levels within the physical constraints of the containerized space compared to our competitors, which we believe is a barrier to entry for them and will lead to higher revenues from turnkey systems for Active Power in the future.
+Also, our product's ability to operate in temperatures of up to 40 degrees Centigrade in non-air conditioned environments (such as a modular container) acts as a competitive barrier to entry for battery UPS systems which must have sufficient air conditioning to operate properly.
+Since early 2008, we have entered into agreements to jointly market and sell PowerHouse and related services in conjunction with Sun Microsystems and Hewlett Packard.
 Active Power will support the modular or containerized data center products of each of these partners.
 We believe our ability to jointly market and leverage the activities of our mutual sales channels increases the revenue potential of PowerHouse for Active Power in future periods.

-Many of our current and potential competitors have longer operating histories, significantly greater financial, technical, marketing and other resources, broader name and brand recognition, and a larger installed base of customers and service infrastructure than we do.
+Many of our current competitors have longer operating histories, greater financial, technical, marketing and other resources, broader name and brand recognition, and a larger installed base of customers and service infrastructure than we do.
 As a result, these competitors may have greater credibility with our existing and potential customers.
 They also may be able to adopt more aggressive pricing policies and devote greater resources to the development, promotion and sale of their products than we can, which would allow them to respond more quickly to new or emerging technologies or changes in customer requirements.
-In addition, some of our current and potential customers.
-These competitors may be able to leverage their existing relationships with our current or potential customers.
+In addition, some of our current competitors have established supplier or joint development relationships with our current or potential customers and channel partners.
 These competitors may be able to leverage their existing relationships to discourage these customers from purchasing products from us or to persuade them to replace our products with their products.
 Increased competition could decrease our prices, reduce our sales, lower our margins or decrease our market share.
 These and other competitive pressures could prevent us from competing successfully against current or future competitors and could materially harm our business.